Why Sell Your House at Auction?

 Check the expertise and qualifications of the auctioneer.
 The description should usually be on the ‘About Us’ page and you can also Google search the name or look it up on LinkedIn.

-6. Don’t Price Too Aggressively
+6. Don’t Price Too Aggressively (to Avoid a “No Bid” Situation)

-You’ll obviously want the price driven up as much as possible on auction day.
+You’ll want the reserve price driven up as much as possible on auction day.
 But remember that auctioneers need to attract cash-ready buyers.
 Pushing things too much may lead to people being put off.
 If no one bids, in most cases, you’ll still have to pay the auction fees.

 Try to look for the balance between realism and getting a fair price.
-Remember, with a little help from the auctioneer, it will be the buyers that will raise the property’s value up – not you.
+Remember, with a little help from the auctioneer, it will be the buyers that will raise the property’s value – not you.

 7. Confirm Your Position in the Auction

-Remember to check your property’s lot number on the day.
-Some auctions will have hundreds of properties going up with yours.
 You ideally want your house to appear at the peak time of the auction.
 This is normally in the first half of the session (preferably near the start).

 8. Check Your Competition